ladpriteshkumar/Learn-C-Sharp/Design Patterns.md

 # Design Patterns
 A design patterns is general, reusable solution to a commonly occurring software problem.
+A design patterns is not a finished specification that can be transformed directly into code. instead it is template for solving a particular problem.
+Thinking in terms of design patterns allows you to formulate a high-level solutation that is independent of the implementation details.  using established design patterns lead to a solution that is easily understandable, testeble, and maintainable.